canonical/cloud-init/doc/rtd/tutorial/lxd.rst

    $ lxd init --minimal

-Define our user data
+Define our user-data
 ====================

-Now that LXD is set up, we can define our user data.
+Now that LXD is set up, we can define our user-data.
 Create the following file on your local filesystem at :file:`/tmp/my-user-data`:

 .. code-block:: yaml